FyroxEngine/rg3d.rs/drafts/2025-02-04-fyrox-game-engine-1.0.0-rc.1.md

 - Reset visual state of a selected option in the dropdown list on select
 - Fixed asset preview update when a resource changes
 - Significantly reduced annoying visual lag when generating asset previews
-- Correctly detach content of control panels of various entities
+- Correctly detach the content of control panels of various entities
 - Fixed text alignment in various places in the editor
 - Fixed asset preview
 - Do not stop deserialization on invalid resource refs